Dust Delete Data Acquisition

 - Set the lens focal length to 50 mm or longer.

-- Set the lens's focus mode switch to and set the focus to infinity (∞).
+- Set the focus mode to MF () and focus manually at infinity (∞).
 If the lens has no distance scale, rotate the camera to face toward you and turn the focusing ring clockwise all the way.

 Select [: Dust Delete Data].